Smooth Yamabe invariant and surgery: Proof of Theorem

 and

 by

 where $t(s) \definedas t_\th+ m_\th^{\frac{2}{n-2}} s$.
 By construction $\Th_\th$ is a diffeomorphism, and we see that

-Next we study the first term on the right hand side of \eref{diffe}.
+Next we study the first term on the right-hand side of \eqref{diffe}.
 Note that it is here evaluated at $t$, while we have information above when evaluated at $t_{\th}$.
 By construction of $f(t)$ one can verify that

 since $\frac{df}{dt}$ and $\frac{d^2f }{dt^2}$ are uniformly bounded.
 Moreover it is clear that

 uniformly in $t \in [t_\th- m_\th^{-\frac{2}{n-2}} r'', t_\th+ m_\th^{-\frac{2}{n-2}} r'']$.
 As a consequence